 As a business owner you are responsible to collect and file sales tax for whatever states you have a business nexus in.
 If you’re located in the U.S. you’ll have a nexus in your home state.
 States generally consider you to have a nexus if you have inventory stored in their state, and Amazon now has warehouses just about everywhere.
 This means that as an FBA seller you could have nexus in many different states.

 The other issue here is liability insurance.
-As a private label brand you are assuming some risk and liability for your product.
+As a private label brand, you are assuming some risk and liability for your product.
 You can protect your personal assets (mostly) by operating your business as an LLC, but having insurance is still recommended.
 The tricky thing can be finding a policy that will cover an e-commerce business.
 Many insurance companies don’t have policies that will cover businesses selling on Amazon.
 After contacting many different companies we were able to get coverage through a local agent.
-You may also want to check out AMZ Liability Insurance.
-For disclosure, I have never used their services, but they stand out because they specifically service Amazon-based businesses.

 If you have a US-based supplier you can also check with them to see if your business can be covered under their existing policy.
 One of our products was made by a US-based manufacturer and we got a document that listed our business as additionally insured under their policy.
 We still had our own policy, but it seemed like the extra protection couldn’t hurt.